zacanger/jsdoctap/README.md

 ### Format

-Tests must be valid JavaScript under an `@example` in a valid JSDoc comment.
+Tests must be under an `@example` in a valid JSDoc comment.
 The return value to be tested against must come after a line comment with an arrow (Clojure REPL style):